twelch/react-mapbox-gl-seed/README.md

 React Mapbox GL JS Starter Kit
 =======================

+* This kit is no longer recommended for use, though it does work.
+The pattern you're looking for in integrating Mapbox GL JS with React is explained in detail by Tom Macwright in his [blog post](https://www.mapbox.com/blog/mapbox-gl-js-reactive/) and it uses style diffs to transition between map states in a reactive manner rather than using the more imperative Mapbox GL JS API as this kit does.
+This [library from Uber](https://github.com/uber/react-map-gl) uses it.
-* This kit has not been maintained for a while but has a lot of useful bits for reference.
-You should really work from the latest version of the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) which evolves at a rapid pace.
-Alse use the [webpack example](https://github.com/mapbox/mapbox-gl-js/blob/7d50ee9f710ae1f1065cfd77f2d02f127fb9d7b5/webpack.config.example.js) that Mapbox includes now.
-Good luck.
+* If you do use this, you should really work from the latest version of the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) which evolves at a rapid pace.
+* Note that Mapbox no longer supports using Webpack to bundle Mapbox GL JS because the Web Worker dependencies for webpack are fairly brittle, though it is possible.
+Here's an old [webpack example](https://github.com/mapbox/mapbox-gl-js/blob/7d50ee9f710ae1f1065cfd77f2d02f127fb9d7b5/webpack.config.example.js) Good luck.

 Starter kit to get you up and running with Mapbox GL JS and React and friends including: